panitsasi/JamShield-A-Machine-Learning-Detection-Algorithm-for-Over-the-Air-Jamming-Attacks/README.md

 </div>

 ## Implementation
 The jammers were implemented using GNURadio.
-Below is the flow graph used for this implementation.
+Below is one the flow graphs that were used for implementing the jammers.

 **Flow Graph**
 <img src="/flow_graph.jpg" alt="Flow Graph" width="800" />